 4. Tell About the Closest Deploys to the Whole Team

-Use the Roadmap board to ensure that the entire team is aware of the nearest updates.
+Use the Timeline board to ensure that the entire team is aware of the nearest updates.

-In fact, this is a Gantt chart, where you can build the order of tasks to make other departments (Marketing, Support, Sales) aware of an approximate schedule of product deployments.
+In fact, this is a Gantt chart or Roadmap, where you can build the order of tasks to make other departments (Marketing, Support, Sales) aware of an approximate schedule of product deployments.

 You can also use it for personal planning - for example, if you need to split the tasks among the team members in a balanced way.

-The Roadmap board in Hygger allows you to reference existing tasks.
+The Timeline board in Hygger allows you to reference existing tasks.
 Just paste the task URL into the task creation field or use the Task search directly in this field.

 1. Apply Inbox